maeve-oake/llm-usbc/deepseek-r1:14b.md

 DPP and DMN (supposedly stands for "Data Pair Negative") seem to be the TX and RX for USB3.1 SS and not USB2.0.

 Give the models' inner thoughts a read, it's rather interesting!

+Although the model did spent a very long time thinking, the only part of the spec it got right was the amount of pins at 24.
+1 out of 4 points.

 ## Raw LLM Output